American Academy of Neurology: Activities

-Annual meeting

 The annual meeting of the AAN is attended by more than 15,000 neurologists and neuroscientists from the US and abroad.

 The American Academy of Neurology has formal policies for avoiding conflicts of interest with pharmaceutical and device industries, and meets or exceeds all recommendations of the Council of Medical Specialty Societies Code.

+The AAN publishes the bimonthly magazine Brain&Life.

+It also awards, in association with the American Brain Foundation, the Potamkin Prize.